cascadium/wsl-windows-toolbar-launcher/README.md

-                                  the inbuilt default (advanced users only) -r, --rc-file FILENAME          Optional rc file to source prior to launching the command instead of ~/.bashrc
+                                  the inbuilt default (advanced users only) -r, --rc-file FILENAME          Optional rc file to source prior to launching the command instead of ~/.bashrc -D, --launch-directory DIRECTORY
+                                  Optional default linux path to open
+                                  applications relative to (defaults to ~) --help                          Show this message and exit.
 ```

 ### Advanced Launcher Behaviour